-First, undergraduate students who can take the courses and transfer the credits to their own institutions.
+First, undergraduate students who can transfer the credits to their own institutions.
 Those attending universities with high tuition fees will realize substantial savings given the cost of our program.
-Regarding credits and transferring them to your own institution, please see the information following the list of courses in this page.

-Third, adults who wish to take advantage of everything a vacation in Greece has to offer but also seek intellectual stimulation.
+Third, adults who wish to take advantage of everything a vacation in Greece has to offer, seek intellectual stimulation but also use the program as a springboard to visit other locations in Greece.
 Adults do not have to participate in the grading requirements of the course by taking exams nor do they have to claim the credits, if they so choose.

-Finally, we offer a discounted price for room and board, and the excursions to those who escort one of our students but do not wish to register for a course themselves (please see the registration page).
+Finally, we offer a discounted price for room and board as well as the excursions to those who escort one of our students but do not wish to register for a course themselves (please see the registration page).

 COURSE CREDITS AND CREDIT TRANSFERS

 It is common for students officially enrolled at one university to take summer courses in study abroad programs at other institutions.
-The number of U.S. students studying abroad for credit during recent academic years exceeded 300,000.
 The reason is very simple: immersing yourself in a different culture and images can be one of the most rewarding experiences of your life.
-Bonus points, of course, when a study abroad program offers you a diverse range of courses taught by professors who have an excellent reputation.

 Each of our courses is given for 4 1/2 ECTS credits, the way course credits are called in Europe.
 The number of ECTS are awarded on the basis of the amount of time involved in the teaching hours of a course and the amount of work students expect to put into preparing for tests and exams; these provisions are specified by legislation of the European Union.
 US universities tend to acknowledge 2/3 of ECTS credits, hence students coming from US universities should anticipate earning 3 US credits.
 However, in light of the quality of instructors in our courses and the fact that they have been designed to meet the standards of rigor of an equivalent 4-credit summer course in a top US university, US students may wish to request from their schools the award of 4 US credits.